Alaa-Abboud/Rust_Detection/README.md

 # Rust-Detection
-An algorithm that uses Python and OpenCV to detect rust on metallic surfaces.
+An algorithm that uses Python and OpenCV to detect rust on metallic surfaces for failure inspection purposes.

 The Test_Images and ImageTransform_OrthogonalView are files contatining test images to rust_det.py and img_trans.py respectively.